Levartar/Blender-scripting-documentation/docs/Blender Scripting/Scripting/Helpers.md

 Files that are universally used and hold the main code and configurations for the Blender file

 ### Cloud Config
 Contains Cloud Configurations.
-As this Docu is public im not talking about the content see for yourself!
+As this Documentation is public im not talking about the content see for yourself!

 ### Cloud Helpers
 Contains functions to interact with the cloud.